States and Capitals of India

 |8||Puducherry||Pondicherry||N. Rangaswamy||Dr. Tamilisai Soundararajan|

-Ans.
 Andhra Pradesh was the first state in India to be created on the basis of a language.
 It originated from Madras State’s northern Telugu-speaking districts.
-According to the 1956 States Reorganization Act, new states were either created or reorganized along linguistic lines.
+According to the 1956 States Reorganization Act, new states were created or existing states were reorganized along linguistic grounds.
+Students can read all the details related to UPSC by visiting the official website of StudyIQ UPSC Online Coaching.